Take a Course

 All students receive PE credit for successfully completing a dance course that includes a separate technique lab.
 You may also receive PE credit for auditing the technique sections of regular dance courses—two classes per week.
 Auditing makes you eligible to perform in program-sponsored concerts.
 Make arrangements with the instructor of the class you would like to take at the beginning of the semester and attend two classes per week, consistently, at a level appropriate to your experience.

 Participation at 8 or more classes is required to earn PE credit.
-Students with significant experience can apply to teach a PE Movement class.

 See our current Open Dance and Movement Classes